 Who Can Apply with Brazos Student Loan Refinancing?

-Brazos wants to see a credit score over 720 with income of at least $60,000 to consider you for a student loan refinancing.
+Brazos wants to see a credit score over 720 with income of at least $60,000 ($30,000 if applying with cosigner) to consider you for a student loan refinancing.
 Their minimum loan size is $10,000 and their maximum loan size is $150,000 for bachelor’s degree holders and $250,000 for borrowers with professional degrees.

-You’ll need to be a permanent resident of Texas and have a degree from a Title IV school (ie Caribbean med and vet schools would be ineligible).
-Note that your degree can be from anywhere.
+You’ll need to be a permanent resident of Texas and have a degree from an approved Title IV school (ie Caribbean med and vet schools would be ineligible).
+Note that your degree can be from any approved US School.
 It does not have to be issued from a Texas institution.
-You only need to be a resident.
+You only need to be a Texas resident to qualify.

 Who Will Get a Fantastic Offer from Brazos?